nebula-plugins/gradle-lint-plugin/README.md

 ### Included rules

 * Dependency related rules
+  - **Unused dependency** - (1) Remove unused dependencies when static code analysis determines that you are not using a first order dependency in your defined source sets.
+(2) Adds first order dependencies for transitives that your project uses directly.
+(3) Relocates dependencies to the correct configuration (e.g. junit should be in testCompile if it is only used by tests).
-  - **Unused dependency exclusions** - triggered when the linter can determine that a dependency level exclude has no effect on the transitive dependency graph
+  - **Unused dependency exclusions** - Triggered when the linter can determine that a dependency level exclude has no effect on the transitive dependency graph
-  - **Unused configuration exclusion** - triggered when the linter can determine that a configuration wide exclude has no effect on the transitive dependency graph
+  - **Unused configuration exclusion** - Triggered when the linter can determine that a configuration wide exclude has no effect on the transitive dependency graph
-  - **Unnecessary dependency parentheses** - a stylistic rule to strip unnecessary parentheses from dependency declarations
+  - **Unnecessary dependency parentheses** - A stylistic rule to strip unnecessary parentheses from dependency declarations
-  - **Unnecessary dependency tuple** - a stylistic rule that prefers the `g:a:v` dependency syntax to the `group: 'g', name: 'a', version: 'v'` syntax (when possible).
+  - **Unnecessary dependency tuple** - A stylistic rule that prefers the `g:a:v` dependency syntax to the `group: 'g', name: 'a', version: 'v'` syntax (when possible).
 * Plugin rename rules (to deal with the renamings of all the Nebula plugins after the introduction of the Gradle plugin portal)
   - nebula.clojure
   - nebula.deb